EventStore/documentation/docs/getting-started/quickstart/README.md

 ![EventStoreDB Admin UI Dashboard](images/hello-world/admin-ui.png =300x)

-## Step 4: Install Required Pacakge for Sample Code
+## Step 4: Install Required Package for Sample Code

-1. In Codespace, run this command to install the package for EventStoreDB client.
+1. In Codespace, run this command to install the package for the EventStoreDB client.
 This will be used in the sample codes:

 ::: tabs#dev-language-platform